elcodi/docs/docs/book/roadmap.md

 * Released the 22nd of September, 2015
 * First stable version of Elcodi, from all previousBeta versions
-* FIrst stable version of Bamboo
+* First stable version of Bamboo
 * New website of Elcodi
 * New documentation with basics of Elcodi